Electricity price statistics

 Electricity prices highest in Cyprus and Italy

-For non-household consumers (defined for the purpose of this article as medium-sized consumers with an annual consumption between 500 MWh and 2 000 MWh), electricity prices in the second half of 2019 were highest among the EU Member States in Cyprus and Italy (see Figure 5).
-The EU-27 average price in the second semester of 2019 — a weighted average using the most recent (2018) data for electricity consumption by non-household consumers — was EUR 0.1173 per kWh.
+For non-household consumers (defined for the purpose of this article as medium-sized consumers with an annual consumption between 500 MWh and 2 000 MWh).
+As depicted in Figure 5, electricity prices in the first half of 2020 were highest among the EU Member States in Germany (EUR 0.1781 per kWh) and Italy (EUR 0.1503 per kWh).
+We observe the lowest price in Sweden (EUR 0.0645 per kWh) and Denmark (EUR 0.0612 per kWh).
+The EU-27 average price in the first semester of 2020 — a weighted average using the most recent (2020) data for electricity consumption by non-household consumers — was EUR 0.1254 per kWh.

-The development of electricity prices for non-household consumers in the EU-27 since the first half of 2008 is shown in Figure 6.
+Figure 6 shows the development of electricity prices for non-household consumers in the EU-27 since the first half of 2008.
 The price without taxes, i.e. the energy, supply and network, increased similarly to the overall inflation until 2012 when it peaked at EUR 0.0943 per kWh in the first semester.
-It then decreased and now stands at EUR 0.0772 per kWh, 21 % lower than the 2008 price adjusted for inflation.
+It then generally decreased, the second semester of 2019 was at EUR 0.0777 per kWh and stood in the first half of 2020 at EUR 0.0811 per kWh, 17 % lower than the 2008 first half price adjusted for inflation.

 Proportion of non-recoverable taxes and levies in electricity prices

-The proportion of non-recoverable taxes and levies in the overall electricity price for non-household consumers is presented in Figure 7.
-In the second half of 2019, the share of taxes was by far highest in Germany, where non-recoverable taxes and levies made up 56.3 % of the total price, outranking Italy's second highest share by 13.8 percentage points.
-The share of taxes for the EU-27 is 34.2 % but of course, Germany's share has a very high impact here as it is also, by far, the country with the highest electricity consumption for the non-households sector.
+Figure 7 presents the proportion of non-recoverable taxes and levies in the overall electricity price for non-household consumers.
+In the first half of 2020, the share of taxes was highest in Germany and the Netherlands, where non-recoverable taxes and levies made up 52.3 % and 50.9 % of the total price respectively.
+The share of taxes for the EU-27 is 35.3 %.

 Development of electricity prices for non-household consumers